TexasDigitalLibrary/vireo-data-migration/README.md

 1. Install Groovy

   These installation script are written in a java-like scripting language called Groovy and thus require that Groovy interpreter be installed.
 [Download the groovy binary](http://groovy.codehaus.org/Download) and install the binary in your path.

 2. Setup new database

-  ????
+  **For PostgreSQL**
+  - Create a DB user: `createuser -dSRP vireo2`
+  - Create the database: `createdb -U vireo2 -E UNICODE -h localhost vireo2`

 2. Configure the migration